 Now it is time to do the final assembly of the rail frame.

-Fit the log clamp attachments to two of the cross bunks.
+Fit the log clamp holder to one of the rail frame cross bunks.
+The recommended position is on cross bunk number 2 or 3.

 FINAL ASSEMBLY OF RAIL FRAME